 Today’s blog is actually a follow up to two previous posts.

 In The Great Locker Opening I mentioned that I intended to order another credit card kit and add the tools to the Serenity Plus kit.
 The new items arrived last night.
 In my review of the credit card kit I mentioned how nicely finished the items were.
 The new set was quite different.
 Not so shiny and with some very distinct burrs on some tools.
 On the other hand, the five-piece kit actually had six pieces, a duplicate snake being included.
-My cheap micrometer indicates the cruder picks are 0.2 mm thick while the better finished set are 0.1 mm.
+My cheap micrometer indicates the cruder picks are 0.2 to 0.5 mm thick while the better finished set are 0.1 to 0.2 mm.

 If you read my previous article and the credit card set you received was not a nice as my first set, this is easily and quickly solved.